dsrim/dsrim.github.io/index.md

 ### About

 I am a Postdoctoral Associate at the [Courant Institute], working with [Benjamin Peherstorfer].
-I am a member of the team of researchers working on [multi-fidelity modeling of rocket combustion dynamics].
+I am a member of a team of researchers working on [multi-fidelity modeling of rocket combustion dynamics].

 Previously, I was a Chu Assistant Professor at [Columbia University].
 I